Please refresh as revisions made.

 Soneff's suit alleges that during the 30 years Lincoln Electric

-marketed E70T-4, it claimed certain durability characteristics even though the
+marketed E70T-4, Lincoln claimed certain weld durability characteristics even though the

 company "had no reasonable grounds for believing that they were true."